 It goes without saying but indoor training can be hot and sweaty, and racing amps up the intensity level so you’ll definitely need the biggest most powerful fan you can get and also a towel for mopping up the sweat.

-You’ll work up a sweat so make sure you hydrated and fuel adequately before a race, and then aim to stay hydrated during a race.
-A typical race might last an hour and you’ll burn through a lot of calories, just as you would in a real-world race.
+Make sure you are adequately hydrated and fuelled before a race, and then aim to stay hydrated during a race.
+A typical race might last up to an hour and you’ll burn through a lot of calories, just as you would in a real-world race.
 If you’ve fuelled up before the race you shouldn’t need any additional food during the race, but some people might prefer to have a gel to hand or do one before the race starts.
 It's personal preference.

 We didn’t realise the bike choice would make any difference in a virtual race, but apparently, it can, according to this blog post by Zwift Insider.